urbanfox - company logo

 Back to the top.

-For bags and cases to protect your precious kit, check out the likes of Camrade, CP Cases, Kata, Luggy, Petrol, and Peli Products.
-For smaller amounts of kit, a backpack may be enough (make sure it is well padded).
-Larger cameras, lights, etc., will obviously need bigger, stronger bags, and it is useful (for your back's sake) to get wheeled bags.
+Larger cameras, lights, etc., will obviously need bigger, stronger bags, and it is useful (for your back's sake) to get a bag with wheels.
 If you intend taking your camera on an aircraft, make sure you get a bag that fits the carry-on luggage requirements, as you don't want your camera to go through as checked baggage if you can avoid it.

 Back to the top.

-© 2000 - 2009
+© 2000 - 2010

 This page has undergone lots of changes since I first wrote it for Content Creation Europe (No 7 - published Sept/Oct 2000 ), and again for Broadcast magazine in September 2004, and did another version for the IBC Daily News for September 2005.
 I've tried to put together the essentials you'll need, plus, mentioned all the popular makes and models.
 I've probably used 95% of the kit mentioned here and at least know someone else who has.
 So, I feel comfortable recommending it.
 But don't take my word for it.
 Read other reviews and then, most importantly of all, test drive it to make sure it is right for you.